MetanoKid/coding-scars/_drafts/sublime-syntax-highlighting.md

 # Bonus: Sahkab dialog files

 Back in 2012, some friends and I started a prototype for a videogame called _Sahkab_.
 It was a top-down adventure set in a sci-fi universe.

 Because we were eager to learn, we built our custom scripting language (aimed at the programmers) and our custom dialog file format (aimed at the writer).

 This is a sample screenshot of one of the dialog files, properly highlighted:

 ![Sahkab dialog file]({{ site.baseurl }}/assets/images/per-post/sublime-syntax-highlighting/sahkab-dialog.png){: .align-center}

-When we built it, we didn't have the highlighting, so I can tell you it was a bit _less intuitive_ to write them than we wanted :)
+I wish we had it when we were working on the prototype, as I can tell you it was a bit _less intuitive_ to write them with a white-only text :)

 ---

-I hope this post motivates you to build your own syntax definitions and help your team with it!
+I hope this post motivates you to build your own syntax definitions to help yourself and your team!

 Thanks for reading!